crater-space/cli/README.md

     /bin/bash -c "$(curl https://crater.myterminal.me/cli)"

+## Quick-Usage

+*crater* can be used to "fetch" (install) packages with a single command, without even installing *crater*.
+The only requirement for this is [curl](https://curl.se).

+    /bin/bash -c "$(curl https://raw.githubusercontent.com/crater-space/cli/master/fetch)" _ btop

+The above example would install "btop" without installing *crater* on the system.

 ## Dependencies

 *Crater* has been written entirely as a shell script, and that helps keep it as lightweight as possible with almost no external dependency except [curl](https://curl.se) and also makes it available on almost all UNIX-like platforms.